This post may contain affiliate links. Click here for full disclosure.

 - Large stainless steel pot with lid

 - Butter muslin, tea towel, or pillow case weight fabric

 The next morning, the milk should be thick and there should be a layer of whey on the top.
 The whey will be a clearish, greenish, yellowish color depending on the type of milk you use.

 Over the next 20 minutes stir the curds gently, cutting any you missed with the spoon so that they are roughly the same size.
 The curds will shrink a little as they release more whey.

-After it has drained for about 20 minutes, tie the corners of the cloth together and hang the cheese over a bowl for 24 hours.
+After the Feta cheese curds have drained for about 20 minutes, tie the corners of the butter muslin together and hang the cheese over a bowl for anywhere from 6 to 24 hours.

 You can turn the cheese in the cloth to make a smoother top if you want to.

-Use this crumbled on salads, egg dishes, or my Brown Rice Pilaf with Preserved Lemons.
+Use this wonderfully tangy, salty goodness crumbled on salads, in egg dishes, or even in my Brown Rice Pilaf with Preserved Lemons.